 Harvey et al. assessed the impact that Anterior Thalamic Nuclei (ATN) lesions have on spatial working memory performance.
 Unlike the previous studies, this investigation aimed to investigate lesion’s effect in a discriminate task variant by testing the animals before and after inactivation of the ATN.
 The results demonstrated clear deficits in spatial discrimination in the Radial Arm Maze following inactivation of the ATN.

-The effect of chronic intermittent ethanol (CIE) exposure was studied by Risher et al. in adolescent and adult rats.
-The study investigated the long-term effects of ethanol exposure on spatial memory and cognition and found that CIE during adolescence renders the animal more susceptible to memory disrupting effects of acute ethanol well into adulthood.
+The effect of (CIE) exposure was studied by Risher et al. in adolescent and adult rats.
+The study investigated the long-term effects of CIE on spatial memory and cognition and found that CIE during adolescence renders the animal more susceptible to memory disrupting effects of acute ethanol well into adulthood.

 An adapted human version of the Radial Arm Maze was used by Mennenga et al. to serve as a tool to connect human and rodent models of cognitive functioning.
 Their study evaluated human working memory and factors that contribute to the navigational ability of humans.
 The experiments showed that errors increased in a similar pattern as seen in a rodent model of RAM as the working memory demand increased.

 Apparatus and Equipment